 - If Proton offers any business-tier alternatives, the device limit can vary and may include additional seats, centralized management, and admin features.

 Note: Device limits can occasionally change due to policy updates.
 Always check the current plan details on protonvpn.com/pricing to confirm exact caps.
+Safevpn review is it worth your money in 2026 discount codes cancellation refunds reddit insights

 Shared usage scenarios: family, friends, teams